tc39/proposal-temporal/docs/calendar-draft.md

 	/** Returns the projection of isoDate in the custom calendar */ fromISO(
 		isoDate: Temporal.Date
 	) : Temporal.Date;

+	/** Constructs a Temporal.Date from a free-form option bag */ fromFields(
+		fields: object
+	) : Temporal.Date;

 	/** A string identifier for this calendar */